 In a healthy eye, the cornea has a more or less single curvature over the entire cornea.
 Objects can therefore be focused in one single focal point to create a sharp image.
 The pictures on the left show this relation.
 The cornea is illustrated by the regularly curved line.
 All light rays converge to a focal point.
 The second picture shows the related topography of a normal cornea.
 The homogeneous curvature over the entire corneal surface is colour coded and represented by more or less one color over the entire corneal surface.

-The irregular corneal structure explained above is created by the following process: On an ultrastructural level, the system of collagen fibrils, which comprises the static elements of the cornea, is destroyed (Daxer A. and Fratzl P. Collagen fibril orientation in the human corneal stroma and its implications in keratoconus.
+The irregular corneal structure explained above is created by the following process: On an ultrastructural level, the system of collagen fibrils, which represents the static elements of the cornea, is destroyed (Daxer A. and Fratzl P. Collagen fibril orientation in the human corneal stroma and its implications in keratoconus.
 Invest Ophthalmol Vis Sci 1997; 38:121-129).
 The left image shows the orthogonally regular arrangement of the collagen fibrils inside a normal cornea.
-In keratoconus, collagen fibrils are degraded and dissolved and the regular arrangement of the lamellar structure, which is the basis of the intact corneal biomechanics, is destroyed (illustration on the right).
+In keratoconus, the collagen fibrils are degraded and dissolved and the regular arrangement of the lamellar structure, which is the basis of the intact corneal biomechanics, is destroyed (illustration on the right).
 Consequently, a thinning of the cornea takes places.
 As a result, the elastic tensions within the cornea increase which, in addition, might add to the progression of the degenerative process.

 Keratoconus is a mainly genetically caused disease.
-In Europe and North America, the disease seems to appear sporadic and approximately one out of 1000-2000 inhabitants suffers from keratoconus.
-However, there are also so-called endemic regions where the disease is diagnosed more frequently.
-One such endemic region could, for example, be a mountain valley which was more or less isolated from the rest of the region for generations.
+In Europe and North America, the disease seems to appear sporadically and approximately one out of 1000-2000 inhabitants suffers from keratoconus.
+However, there are also so-called endemic regions, where the disease is diagnosed more frequently.
+One such endemic region could, for example, be a mountain valley, which was more or less isolated from the rest of the region for generations.
 The same applies to islands and other isolated areas of settlement where, based on a decrease of the gene pool, the probability of genetically caused diseases increases accordingly.
 Furthermore, there are cultural factors which require consideration.
-In some regions, such as the Middle East where, traditionally, weddings among relatives are more common than in Europe and North America, keratoconus is diagnosed more frequently.
+In some regions, such as the Middle East, where, traditionally, weddings among relatives are more common than in Europe and North America, keratoconus is diagnosed more frequently.
 Thus, there are regions in the Middle East where up to 10% of the local population suffer from keratoconus.
 In addition to a genetic origin, other factors like eye-rubbing are accused to be causative.